Last Minute Ways to Save Money for Christmas 2023

 Gift cards allow you to plan where you will shop and also allows you to get your Christmas gifts cheaper.
 Buying gift cards in smaller denominations lets you pay for Christmas on a payment plan, but without any interest like a credit card.

 I’ve seen discount gift cards at Costco and Swagbucks!
 Don’t forget that you can also use your gift cards when you shop online and save even more money if you go through a site like Ebates before making your purchase!

 Pin this now to find it laterPin It

 Start saving any and all change from now until the holiday.
 You may not think it will add up to much, but if all family members save all of their change, from pennies to quarters, you may be surprised at what you have.
 One year I did this starting October 20, and by December $20, we had a little over $50.
 That $50 could go far on some gifts, especially if you make homemade gifts instead of buying everything!

 No eating out

 Skip eating out at all until the holiday.
 Even if you only grab one $10 lunch a week, you could save nearly $100 by just skipping that meal if you started right now.
-To avoid spending it on something else, put the money into savings each week and watch it add up.
+Avoid spending it on something else by putting the money into savings each week and watch it add up.

 Sell unwanted stuff

 Sell all of your old stuff that you don’t use or need.
-This can be done on Craigslist, with a yard sale if weather still permits, or even online on facebook or ebay.
+This can be done on Marketplace or other online sites or with a yard sale if weather still permits.
 Promise yourself that you will tackle one area a week and sell what you can from that area each week.
 You might be surprised at how much you have that other people would be willing to buy.

-Whatever strategy you try, I’m sure you can find an easy way to save a few dollars between now and December!
+Whatever Christmas money saving tips you try, I’m sure you can find an easy way to save a few dollars between now and December!
 I’d love to hear what you think of these tips, and what tips and tricks you have yourself!